-Thank you for visiting my webpage.
+Thank you for visiting my webpage!
 I am a professor of finance at EDHEC Business School and a CEPR research affiliate.
-I hold a PhD from the Swiss Finance Institute at the University of Lugano and I spent an extended period of my doctorate at Harvard University.
-My research interests are in asset management, household finance, and corporate finance.
+I hold a PhD from the Swiss Finance Institute at the University of Lugano.
+My main research interests are in asset management, corporate finance, and household finance.
 You can contact me at [email protected] and download my CV here:

 1) Trading Out of Sight: An Analysis of Cross-Trading in Mutual Fund Families with A. Eisele, T. Nefedova, and K. Peijnenburg Journal of Financial Economics 2020, Vol 135, Issue 2, Pages 359-378